MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/sysadmin/archive-data.md

 On the **Dataverse database storage** report, the archived finance and operations tables that have the "\-Retained" suffix provide a logical view of the storage capacity that's consumed by the finance and operations archived data in Dataverse long-term retention.

-For example, when the administrator views the **Dataverse database storage** report, the General ledger tables are shown as **\<*table name*\>-Retained**.
+For example, when the administrator views the **Dataverse database storage** report, the General ledger tables are shown as **\<*tablename*\>-Retained**.
 These tables provide a logical view of the storage capacity that's consumed by the Finance table that's archived in Dataverse long-term retention.
 In the example of the report in the following illustration, the mesrp\_generaljournalentrybientity-Retained table is a Finance General ledger functional scenario table that has been archived.
-If the \<*table name*\>-Retained table isn't visible on the report, download the report to Excel for viewing.
+If the \<*tablename*\>-Retained table isn't visible on the report, download the report to Excel for viewing.

 [![Screenshot that shows an example of the Dataverse database storage report.](.media/storage.png)](.media/storage.png)